John-Rood/VectorVault/README.md

 ```

 ## Summarize:
-You can summarize any text, no matter how large.
-Even an entire book.
+You can summarize any text, no matter how large - even an entire book all at once.
 Long texts are split into the largest possible chunk sizes and a summary is generated for each chunk.
 When all summaries are finished, they are concatenated and returned as a whole summary.
 ```
 summary = vault.get_chat(text, summary=True)
 ```